-ID Mitigation PA-5.01 Construction activities shall not block natural drainage patterns by construction.
-The practicality and feasibility of the works shall be at the determination of the Resident Engineer / Manager in consultation with the Site Environmental Officer PA-5.02 Culverts shall be installed and maintained in accordance with Manitoba Stream Crossing Guidelines and Fisheries and Oceans Canada Operation Statement on Culvert Maintenance and relevant provincial and municipal acts, regulations and bylaws.
-PA-5.03 Dewatering from construction activities shall be directed into vegetated areas, existing drainage ditch(s) or a means of sediment control at such a rate and that shall have adequate flow dissipation at the outlet to ensure it does not cause erosion at the discharge point or at any point downstream.
-PA-5.04 Drainage water from construction areas shall be diverted through vegetated areas, existing drainage ditch(s) or a means of sediment control prior to entering a waterbody.
-PA-5.05 Erosion protection and sediment control shall be provided in accordance with the Erosion Protection and Sediment Control Plan.
-PA-5.06 Existing, natural drainage patterns and flows shall be identified and maintained to the extent possible.
-PA-5.07 No debris or slash is allowed to be placed in drainage channels/ditches PA-5.08 Drainage ditches shall be provided with elevation controls to prevent water ponding.
-PA-5.09 Drainage ditches and culverts shall be installed during periods with minimal or no stream flows.
-PA-5.10 Drainage channels and ditches shall be identified and flagged prior to construction.
-PA-5.11 Disturbance of natural drainages including seepage areas, discharge and recharge areas, wetlands, and ephemeral and permanent watercourses shall be avoided.
-PA-5.12 Where construction must be carried out within a drainage channel, water shall be diverted around the work until completed in accordance with the contract specifications.
-PA-5.13 Dewatering of excavations or alterations to existing drainage patterns shall be done so that it avoids entering natural water systems unless sediment is controlled.
+ID Mitigation PA-5.01 Where practical blockage of natural drainage patterns by construction activities will be avoided.
+The practicality and feasibility of the works will be at the determination of the Resident Engineer / Manager in consultation with the Site Environmental Of PA-5.02 Culverts will be installed and maintained in accordance with Manitoba Stream Crossing Guidelines and Fisheries and Oceans Canada Operation Statement on Culvert Maintenance.
+PA-5.03 Dewatering discharges will be directed into vegetated areas, existing drainage ditch(s) or a means of sediment control at such a rate and will have adequate flow dissipation at the outlet to ensure it does not cause erosion at the discharge point or at any point downstream PA-5.04 Drainage water from construction areas will be diverted through vegetated areas, existing drainage ditch(s) or a means of sediment control prior to entering a waterbody.
+PA-5.05 Erosion protection and sediment control will be provided in accordance with the Erosion Protection and Sediment Control Plan.
+PA-5.06 Existing, natural drainage patterns and flows will be maintained to the extent possible.
+PA-5.07 No debris or slash is allowed to be placed in drainage channels/ditches PA-5.08 Drainage ditches will be provided with elevation controls to prevent water ponding.
+PA-5.09 Drainage ditches and culverts will be installed during periods with minimal or no stream flows.
+PA-5.10 Drainage channels and ditches will be identified and flagged prior to construction.
+PA-5.11 Disturbance of natural drainages including seepage areas, discharge and recharge areas, wetlands, and ephemeral and permanent watercourses will be avoided.
+PA-5.12 Where construction must be carried out within a drainage channel, water will be diverted around the work until completed in accordance with the contract specifications.
+PA-5.13 Dewatering of excavations or alterations to existing drainage patterns will be done so that it avoids entering natural water systems unless sediment is controlled.